Statistical testing of random number generators and their improvement using randomness extraction: Statistical Testing

-At the implementation level, the available software for numerous statistical test suites have been shown to have issues.
-For the NIST test suite, the list of implementation issues is extensive, so we summarize a few problems that the reader may find interesting.
-Research has found significant dependencies between the tests \cite{burciu2019systematic} and implementation issues with certain tests; for example \cite{hamano2007correction} found that the settings of both the Discrete Fourier Transform test and Lempel-Ziv test were wrong and \cite{kowalska2022revision} found an error within the probability calculations for the Overlapping Template Matching test.
-Moreover, problems with how results are analysed were discovered, for example, \cite{marton2015interpretation} found that although the NIST documentation provides guidance that the analysed RNG is random if all tests are passed, even though truly uniform data has a high probability (80\%) of failing at least one NIST statistical (sub-)test.
-Some work even suggested that the tests are ``harmful'' \cite{saarinennist}, namely that ``The weakest pseudo-random number generators will easily pass these tests, promoting false confidence in insecure systems.''.
-During this work, we found an additional issue with the NIST test suite that we could not find reported elsewhere: the results showed all tests failed whenever the CPU was being used for other computations simultaneously.
+At the implementation level, the~available software for numerous statistical test suites has been shown to have issues.
+For~the NIST test suite, the~list of implementation issues is extensive, so we summarise a few problems that the reader may find interesting.
+Research has found significant dependencies between the tests~\cite{burciu2019systematic} and implementation issues with certain tests; for example,~\cite{hamano2007correction} found that the settings of both the Discrete Fourier Transform test and Lempel-Ziv test were wrong, and~\cite{kowalska2022revision} found an error within the probability calculations for the Overlapping Template Matching test.
+Moreover, problems with how the results are analysed have been discovered; for~example,~\cite{marton2015interpretation} found that although the NIST documentation provides guidance that the analysed RNG is random if all tests are passed, truly uniform data have a high probability (80\%) of failing at least one NIST statistical (sub-)test.
+Some work has even suggested that the tests are ``harmful'' \cite{saarinennist}, namely that ``the weakest pseudo-random number generators will easily pass these tests, promoting false confidence in insecure systems''.
+During this work, we found an additional issue with the NIST test suite that we could not find reported elsewhere: the results showed that all tests failed whenever the CPU was being used for other computations simultaneously.
 The NIST Random Bit Generation Team have been made aware of this.
 Other test suites have also had their own reported problems, including Dieharder.
-In \cite{sys2022bad} they find that over 50\% of the Dieharder tests generated biased null hypothesis distributions (which are expected to be uniform)\@.
+In~\cite{sys2022bad}, it was found that over 50\% of the Dieharder tests generated biased null hypothesis distributions (which were expected to be uniform).

-\section{Statistical Testing of Different RNGs}
+\section{Statistical Testing of Different~RNGs}